Shrushti2003/Walmart-Sales-Data-Analysis/README.md

 # Walmart Sales Data Analysis

 ## About
 This project delves into Walmart sales data to uncover insights into top-performing branches, popular products, sales trends, and customer behavior.
-The dataset originates from the Kaggle Walmart Sales Forecasting Competition, encompassing transactions from three branches located in Mandalay, Yangon, and Naypyitaw.
+The dataset originates from the Kaggle Walmart Sales Forecasting Competition, encompassing transactions from three branches.

 ## Objectives
 The primary objective is to analyze Walmart's sales data to enhance sales strategies and operational efficiencies across different branches.